quackscience/quackflight/README.md

 ```

 ### 👉 Usage

+> See the [Examples](https://github.com/quackscience/quackpy/tree/main/examples) directory for quick starters

 > [!NOTE]
 > Quackpipe executes queries in `:memory:` unless _authentication_ details are provided for data persistence